 ACC accept that the training in other parts of the world does not always match established UK standards and norms, and we have an equivalence decision route for registered membership.
-We can also accept overseas counsellors into membership who do not meet the standards of the register because of local constraints and limitations provided that they have had relevant training and practice experience.

 What checks do you make about a member's Christian identity?